Staycation44/fretwork/README.md

 - `--header`: analyze a different library's most recent cache
 - `--cache`: point at a specific cache file, instead of most recent for the header
+- `--modify_game`: Will take in either `CalcTier` or `RemapDiff`.
+If either are supplied will update values in-game with the calculation of choice. if nothing is supplied, will not update values.

 ---